 How does this medication work?
 What will it do for me?

 Raltegravir belongs to the class of medications called antiretrovirals.
-It is used in combination with other antiretroviral medications to treat human immunodeficiency virus (HIV) infection when other antiretroviral medications have not kept the virus under control.
+It is used in combination with other antiretroviral medications to treat HIV infection in adults and in children at least 2 years of age, weighing at least 7 kg.

 It works by blocking an enzyme, HIV integrase, which the virus needs to make more virus.
 When used with other antiretroviral medications, raltegravir helps the immune system by reducing the amount of HIV in the blood and increasing the number of CD4 or T-cells.